everybodystalkingtherapy/website/content/booking_and_fees.md

 To book an initial 15 minute consultation, please [book here](https://calendly.com/everybodystalkingtherapy).

 ## Fees
-- 60 minute independent session - $140 plus tax
+- 50 minute independent session - $135 plus taxes
-- 30 minute - $70
+- 30 minute - $70 plus taxes
-- 60 minute student session - $95 plus tax
+- 50 minute student session - $95 plus taxes

-I have a number of sliding scale openings starting as low as $75
+I have a number of sliding scale openings starting as low as $75  plus taxes

 Currently accepting payments as E-transfers.
 My psychotherapy services can be covered by certain insurance companies, please review this with your specific company .